Tuesday, April 10, 2007

 11. The Five Forces Model (Michael E. Porter)

-The elegance of this competitive analysis tool is that it can be used to formulate organic growth strategies, as well as to evlauate the attractiveness of other activities as potential for external expansion.
-A sector's attractiveness and the conditions of survival in it are preconditioned by five competitive forces exerted by five types of competitive actors.
+This elegant competitive analysis tool can be used to formulate organic growth strategies, as well as to assess the attractiveness of other activities and their potential for external expansion.
+A sector's attractiveness and the conditions for survival in it are preconditioned by five competitive forces exerted by five types of competitive actors.

 More on Michael E. Porter